ReeceGoding/Frustration-One-Year-With-R/README.md

     ## 5     5    15
     ```

-    This may seem like an isolated example, but there’s more to this
+    This may seem like an isolated example.
+It isn’t.
+A related example
-    than I’m really letting on.
-A related example is that the
-    `check.names` argument in `data.frame()` is very insistent on
+    is that the `check.names` argument in `data.frame()` is very
-    silently doing things, even to the point of overruling arguments
+    insistent on silently doing things, even to the point of overruling
-    that you explicitly set.
-For example, I’m pretty sure that these
+    arguments that you explicitly set.
+For example, these column names
-    column names aren’t what I asked for.
+    aren’t what I asked for.

     ``` r
      as.data.frame(list(1, 2, 3, 4, 5), col.names = paste("foo=bar", 6:10))
     ##   foo.bar.6 foo.bar.7 foo.bar.8 foo.bar.9 foo.bar.10
     ## 1         1         2         3         4          5
-     as.data.frame(list(1, 2, 3, 4, 5), col.names = paste("foo=bar", 6:10), check.names = FALSE)
+     as.data.frame(list(1, 2, 3, 4, 5), col.names = paste("foo=bar", 6:10), check.names = FALSE)#The fix.
     ##   foo=bar 6 foo=bar 7 foo=bar 8 foo=bar 9 foo=bar 10
     ## 1         1         2         3         4          5
     ```

-    As far as I can tell, it’s doing this in order to make the names
+    I think R does this to ensure your names are suitable for
-    suitable for subsetting – subsetting with non-unique or
+    subsetting.
+Subsetting with non-unique or non-syntactic column names
-    non-syntactic column names could be a pain – but the decision to not
+    could be a pain, but the decision to not inform the user of this
-    inform the user of this correction is baffling.
-Even if you’re
+    correction is baffling.
+Even if you’re fortunate enough to notice
-    fortunate enough to have noticed the silent change to your data, the
-    lack of a warning message will leave you with no idea how to correct
+    the silent changes, the lack of a warning message will leave you
-    it.
-You could perhaps argue that duplicated names are the user’s
+    with no idea how to correct them.
+You could perhaps argue that
+    duplicated names are the user’s fault and they deserve what they
-    fault and they deserve what they get, but that argument falls apart
+    get, but that argument falls apart for non-syntactic names.
+Who
-    for non-syntactic names.
-Who hasn’t put a space or an equals sign in
+    hasn’t put a space or an equals sign in their column names before?
-    their column names before?
-Mind, tibbles aren’t much better when it
+    Mind, tibbles aren’t much better when it comes to non-syntactic
-    comes to non-syntactic names.
-Neither `tibble("Example col" = 4)`
+    names.
+Neither `tibble("Example col" = 4)` nor
-    nor `data.frame("Example col" = 4)` warn you of the name change.
+    `data.frame("Example col" = 4)` warn you of the name change.

 -   For what I believe to be memory reasons, objects of greater than one
     dimension are stored in column order rather than row order.
 Quick,